brayden-s-haws/speak_easy_text_to_speech/README.md

 SpeakEasy takes in a handful of inputs from user and uses those to turn the text they submit into an mp3 audio file.
 This diagram shows the basic flow:
 ![CleanShot Freeform-2023-12-11](https://github.com/brayden-s-haws/speak_easy_text_to_speech/assets/58832489/6ecb436d-03ce-4689-ba3c-54cde170f403)

-- User Form:
+- User Form - The user fills out the web form to start the process:
   - Details in the form, including the API key are only stored during the session.
 Once user navigates away from the page all details are deleted.
--
+- Text Processing - The text submitted by the user is processed in a few ways:
+  - Emojis and image references are removed.
+These can often be included in text when copying and pasting from a source.
+But we do not want the AI voice reading them outloud.
+  - Paragraph spacing ins removed.
+The API expects a single string so cleaning up the spacing makes the text easier to handle as we prep it to be sent.
+  - Text is chunked and stored in a list of text chunks.
+The API character limit is 4096 characters.
+Text is broken into chunks of approximately 4000 characters to avoid this limit.
+Chunking is done only on spaces in the text so that a word is not split and sent in two seperate chunks.
+- Audio Processing - The prepared text is sent to the OpenAI TTS API for processing into mp3 format
+  - Each text chunk is sent seperately and the returned MP3 file is stored.
+  - Once all chunks have been processed the files are concatenated and the individual MP3 files are deleted.
+  - The final file is made available to users to download through a link in the UI.

 ## Files